Drawing from life is rare nowadays

 In the gouache painting above right, Teaching Artist Alex Rowe changed the direction of the light on the church, and the colors are completely different in the gouache painting compared to the reference photo.
 Yet you can still see the connection from the original reference photo in terms of the architecture and the structure of the church, those are the types of details that are really tough to make up out of your head.

-Use and combine several reference photos for a single artwork
+Use several reference photos for 1 artwork

 Many artists create artwork that uses visual references from multiple photos, grabbing a tree from one photo, placing a person from another to fabricate a new image.
 You can see in the gouache painting above right that one reference photo was used to paint the specific shape of the grave stones, while another reference photo was used to paint the church.